 This DEEM degree is very tempting.
-I could probably finish it in fall 2006, and I could make everyone call me Dr. Cambre.
-(My wife would have to get used to that.)
+I could probably finish it in fall 2006.

 If I was to complete the MSEM and accept the degree, I would not be able to count those courses towards a DEEM.
 The DEEM requires that at least 18 hours of “course work“ (6 standard 3 hour courses) are not used for a previous post-baccalaureate degree.
 So what I want is to be simultaneously enrolled in MSEM and DEEM credits.
 I would satisfy all MSEM requirements as early as possible and then start on DEEM stuff.
 If at any point during my DEEM track I decide that I just cannot continue, I could dump the DEEM and stick with the MSEM.

 I will meet with the Engineering Management, Information, and Systems department chairman to discuss this.